I’m so thankful to see Friday this week.

 For those of you that are mothers, I want to wish you a wonderful Mother’s Day.

-And if you are one of those out there who have already lost your mother, as I know some who are close to me have, I know that this day can be hard.
+And if you are one of those out there who has already lost your mother, as I know some who are close to me have, I know that this day can be hard.
 I wish you love and peace as you wander through your memories.